Lorne: The Man Who Invented Saturday Night Live

-Background
+Publication history

 After Saturday Night Live (SNL) celebrated its 40th anniversary in 2015, Susan Morrison, the articles editor at The New Yorker, went to SNL creator Lorne Michaels' ninth-floor office at 30 Rockefeller Center to tell him directly about her intent to write his biography.
 Due to Michaels' aloof-like nature, Morrison told Michaels she would be talking to those around him, but encouraged him to open up.
 Prior to Lorne, Michaels had never chosen to be on-the-record for a biography, due to his belief that "there are no upsides to talking to reporters."

 Although Lorne is "framed through a week behind the scenes in Studio 8H" and its parts labeled by days of the week, it took nine years to complete.

-Release

 People first released the cover on October 22, 2024.
 The book was released on February 18, 2025 through Random House, two days following the 50th anniversary special of SNL.

-On February 14, 2025, New York Magazine reported that Morrison sent out a mass email invitation to an event for the book.
+On February 14, 2025, New York magazine reported that Morrison sent out a mass email invitation to an event for the book.
 This caused many of the recipients to hit "reply all" leading to an email storm.
 Some of the recipients included Tina Fey, who replied with a YouTube video on how to use email, and Colin Jost, who declared Fey's link was malware.